rodrigodobbin/examples/scss/README.md

 ---

-If you want to see the code in the browser (we have a simple express server to serve our files):
+If you want to see the result in the browser (we have a simple express server to serve our files):

 `$ npm start`